jverzani/MTH229Lite.jl/docs/src/index.md

 ## Plotting

 As mentioned, this package avoids using `Plots.jl` for plotting, as that package can be resource intensive.
-This package provides a light-weight alternative which utilizes basically the same interface.
+This package uses a light-weight alternative which utilizes basically the same interface for the basic graphics of calculus.
+It is provided by `PlotlyLightLite`, a bare-bones package leveraging the powerful `PlotlyLight` package.

 The simplest means to plot a function `f` over the interval `[a,b]` is the pattern `plot(f, a, b)`.
 For example:

 ```@example lite
 plot(sin, 0, 2pi)

-delete!(gcf().layout, :width)  # hide
+delete!(current().layout, :width)  # hide
-delete!(gcf().layout, :height) # hide
+delete!(current().layout, :height) # hide
-to_documenter(gcf())           # hide
+to_documenter(current())           # hide
 ```

 The `sin` object refers to a the underlying function to compute sine.
 More commonly, the function is user-defined as `f`, or some such, and that function object is plotted.